Safe motor arming system

 Example 2: 'smart' arming switch

 Many pilots like to use a simple 2-position switch for arming.
-The problem is that switch checks are necessary to ensure the switch starts in the disarmed position.
+As I mentioned earlier, the problem is that switch checks are necessary to ensure the switch starts in the disarmed position.
 However, by making it 'smart', we can do away with switch checks, by making it report 'Off' at startup, regardless of the actual position of the switch.
+Again, the code is based around a Sticky logical switch.

 L2: Edge SF↑ [0, infinite]